Al3xxrs/aprilia-website/README.md

 ## Installation

-Make sure you have Node.js v18.17.0+ installed on your machine.
+Make sure you have the latest LTS version of Node.js installed on your machine.

 To get this project up and running on your local machine: